rakutentech/dotfiles-boshrelease/README.md

   - packages bins: add packages/*/bin to PATH.
   - cd $HOME: Home sweet home.
 3. extrarc:
-  - You can inject commands from manifest by overriding `spec.extra_commands` property.
+  - You can inject commands from manifest by overriding `shrc.extra_commands` property.
 However be careful not to crash your machine ^_^
 4. /root/bin:
   - ack
   - (home made) link_apps: link warden container directories to /root/app.